 Add Annotations

-Adding annotated references is like adding personalized notes to your bibliography entries – it's where you share your insights.
+Adding annotated references is like adding personalized notes to your annotated bibliography entries – it's where you share your insights.
 Craft brief annotations for each source that summarize its key points and significance.

 In MLA format, a succinct summary could look like this: 'Brown's research provides insights into the ethical considerations surrounding AI in healthcare, emphasizing the need for transparency in decision-making processes.'